smithy-lang/smithy/docs/source/1.0/spec/waiters.rst

         corresponding boolean value.
       - ``boolean``
     * - allStringEquals
-      - Matches if the return value of a JMESPath expression is an array and every value in the array is a string that equals an expected string.
+      - Matches if the return value of a JMESPath expression is an array that contains at least one value, and every value in the array is a string that equals an expected string.
       - ``array`` of ``string``
     * - anyStringEquals
       - Matches if the return value of a JMESPath expression is an array and